Safe Routes to School E-News

 San Francisco Bay Area Region

-Martin Martinez, MPP, Bay Area regional policy manager, worked as the policy director for the California Pan-Ethnic Health Network before joining the National Partnership, and brings a strong background in cultural competency, joint-use of public facilities, the built environment and creating healthy communities.
+Martin Martinez, MPP, Bay Area regional policy manager, worked as the policy director for the California Pan-Ethnic Health Network before joining the Safe Routes Partnership, and brings a strong background in cultural competency, joint-use of public facilities, the built environment and creating healthy communities.

 Southern California Region